 As dogs age, they are prone to health problems like senility and heart problems.
 Basil leaves can prevent such problems when administered moderately in your dog’s diet.
 The anti-inflammatory benefits of basil can get rid of canine arthritis, chronic diseases, and cellular damage known to accelerate aging in dogs.

-Skin problems: Your dog can develop skin problems because of eating too much basil.
-If you enjoy feeding your dog human foods and you put a lot of basil in your food, your dog can suffer skin problems like itchiness.
+Your dog can develop skin problems because of eating too much basil.
+If you enjoy feeding your dog human foods and you put a high level of basil in your food, your dog can suffer skin problems like itchiness.

 Allergies should be reported immediately to your vet.
 Severe side effects like breathing problems can be lethal to your dog.

 It's worth noting that the digestive system of dogs is designed for a carnivorous diet.
 Dogs that eat a lot of plant-based foods tend to suffer serious problems.

 Given the negative side effect of giving your dog herbs like basil, it's important to explore ways of minimizing health risks.
 There are good/safe ways to give your dog basil, among other herbs.
 Given the health benefits of herbs to both humans and dogs, it's important to explore serving ideas as opposed to eliminating herbs completely from the diet.

 How Should Dogs Eat Basil: Serving Ideas